Last Updated: September 13, 2021

 The silent generation (born 1920s to 1940s) spends the most on healthcare with a yearly average of $6,619.
 This doesn’t come as a surprise, as the need for healthcare increases with age.
 By comparison, millennials spend an average of $2,894 per year on healthcare costs.
 This amount represents around 6% of their annual expenditures.

-And recent millennial consumer trends show that they are willing to give the best care to their pets.
-The American Pet Products Association president acknowledged that millennials pay for quality products and services for their pets.
+And recent millennial consumer trends show that they are willing to give the best care to their pets, willing to pay fortunes for quality products and services for their paw friends.

 If you are a pet owner, check out our reviews of the best pet insurance providers.

 If other generations are prone to criticizing how millennials spend their money, they won’t have much to say about this.
-According to the Millennials Impact report form 2015 by Case Foundation, 84% of millennials employees donated to charity.
+Statistics show that 50% of millennials are regular donors, compared to 42% of gen Zers and just 34% of boomers.